Established in 2010

 Terrain

 In Khare even shrubs and ferns are nowhere to be seen and the region becomes a cold desert.
-At Mera Peak Base Camp, the terrain becomes more rugged and rocky and there can be snow depending on the weather at the time.

 Communication Channels on the Climb

-While there is internet access in most tea houses along the trekking route, it is often slow and unreliable due to weather conditions and limited bandwidth.
+While there is potential internet access in most tea houses along the trekking route, it is often slow and unreliable due to weather conditions and limited bandwidth.
 Nevertheless, climbers can expect to pay anywhere from 500 to 1500 Nepali Rupees for a 24-hour internet connection.
 For better communication, many climbers buy a local SIM card in Thamel, which works in many areas of the trek.

 Can a First-Timer Attempt Mera Peak?